 From the results, we can see that the model with localized heating sources proves to meet the cost function the best, retains comfort for the occupant over time, and saves energy, further increasing range for the electric vehicle.

 Simulation can improve an OEMs design process, saving time, money, and unnecessary risk.
-It can also help the engineers design a better vehicle that will exceed customer expectations through increased comfort and range.
-If you are interested in learning more about how simulation with an optimization process can help your team, request a live demo of our software.
+It can also help engineers design a better vehicle that will exceed customer expectations through increased comfort and range.
+If you are interested in learning more about how thermal simulation with an optimization process can help your team, request a live demo of our thermal analysis software.

 - Global EV Outlook 2020 – Analysis - IEA. https://www.iea.org/reports/global-ev-outlook-2020